 Projects in the lab can range from detailed evolutionary studies at the species level to broader comparative studies of large clades.
 To carry out our research, we use data, tools, and approaches from different areas.
 The main motivation of our research is Natural History, so we always try to do field work to learn about the biology of the organisms we study and collect specimens for further study.
 We supplement our collections with Herbarium (Museum) specimens to study spatial patterns of eco-phenotypic variation at different geographic scales.
 In the laboratory, we generate genetic and genomic data to study patterns of variation at the molecular level.
 Finally, we use and develop computational and statistical methods to analyze data in a comparative, quantitative framework.
 We aim to integrate all these approaches in our research, however some projects may emphasize one (or a few) approach more than the others.
 Thus, projects may involve data generation (e.g., field collections, phenotypic and ecological measurements, DNA/RNA sequencing), use publicly available data, and/or rely entirely on computer simulations.
 In the future, we look forward to incorporating experimental approaches in our research.

 Broad research areas that we are interested include: systematic biology, plant biology, phylogenetics, quantitative taxonomy, macroevolution, computational biology, phylogenetic comparative functional genomics, adaptation, speciation, bio- and phylogeography, and tropical biology.

 Current projects in the lab deal with questions emerging from:

-Biosystematic studies on species discovery and species delimitation analyzing multiple lines of evidence to better understand the nature of species, including the development and use of quantitative approaches to infer and evaluate species boundaries
+Biosystematic studies on species discovery, species delimitation, and the speciation continuum analyzing multiple lines of evidence to better understand the nature of species, including the development and use of quantitative approaches to infer and evaluate species boundaries